The Dance of Gender

 But what does this even look like?
 It is one thing to explain a theology of complementarianism, but it is another thing to actually practice it.
 This is where the Church has some apologizing to do, because historically we have not done it well.
 If complementarianism is what I see taking place in the homes and churches of many conservative evangelicals, then I too am not a fan of complementarianism.

 But we dare not equate God’s design with man’s abuse of God’s design.
-We don’t give up on complementarianism because complementarianism has been so corrupted historically; instead we redeem the practice and show the world what true complementarianism looks like.
-This is so important for the Church in our culture, perhaps even the most important witness of our time.
-In a world where gender is receiving so much attention (and confusion), I believe a bold and robust complementarianism from God’s people might actually become both compelling and beautiful.
+Instead we redeem God’s design and show the world its beauty.
+This is so important for the Church in our culture, perhaps the most important witness of our time.
+In a world where gender is receiving so much attention and confusion, I believe a bold and robust complementarianism from God’s people might actually become both compelling and beautiful.

 So practically what does it look like?

 Again, we look to Jesus for our answer.
 One of the most beautiful things about our Lord is his treatment of women.
-He was born into a deeply misogynistic society where women were marginalized at best and abused at worst.
-But His life tells a different story—an intentionally opposite story.
+He was born into a patriarchal and deeply misogynistic society where women were marginalized at best and abused at worst.
+But His life tells a different story, an intentionally opposite story.
 Within the gospel narratives, it is the men who receive His correction, challenge, and even rebuke, but the women always seem to receive His acclaim.
 Whereas men are cowards, women are courageous.
 Whereas men are faithless, women are faithful.
 Whereas men are selfish, women are selfless.
-Simply put, within the gospels—just as within complementarianism—the women seem to always shine.
+Simply put: within the gospels, just as within complementarianism, the women seem to always shine.

 For the past few years I have been preaching through the gospel of Mark, and a consistent theme has been Jesus holding up women as the model of His Kingdom.
 Whether it is the hemorrhaging women of chapter 5, or the Syrophoenician women of chapter 7, or the poor widow of chapter 12, or the woman from Bethany of chapter 14, Jesus’ highest praise is reserved for women.
 And then perhaps the most shocking detail of the gospel accounts is that the witness and testimony of the resurrection of Jesus—upon which our faith rises or falls—was entrusted to women.

 And then when the early church begins to take shape, it is clear from the New Testament epistles that the ordained office of elder is exclusive to men as well.
 This was not because the early Church had adopted the culture’s low view of women.
 In fact, the opposite is true.
-Just like their Savior before them, one of the things that set early Christianity apart from other movements is the involvement and prominence of women.
+Just like their Savior before them, one of the remarkable characteristics of early Christianity is the involvement and prominence of women.
 Women’s gifts and glory were welcomed, celebrated, and leveraged for the work of the Church.
 Yet even still, they were never looked to for the position of authority within the Church.

 So what does the practice of complementarianism look like for us?
-Is the picture of Jesus and the Church He founded, where women shine and men lead, even possible to live out in our modern progressive society?
+Is the picture of Jesus and the Church He founded even possible to live out in our modern progressive society?